Born: May 23, 1910 - Wilkes-Barre, Pennsylvania

 Franz Kline was born and raised in Wilkes-Barre, Pennsylvania, a small coal-mining community that offered few opportunities for artistic development.
 His childhood was marred by a complicated relationship with his parents.
 His father, a saloon keeper, committed suicide in 1917, when Kline was only seven years old.
 His mother later remarried and sent her son to an institution for fatherless boys, which the artist referred to as "the orphanage."

 Determined to make his own way, Kline worked as a cartoonist for his high school newspaper and managed to escape his small town to attend Boston University's School of Art, between 1931 and 1935.
 Boston offered him a wealth of opportunities: not only did his instructors help familiarize him with modern art, but he also learnt much from the city's private and public collections.
-After leaving, he studied briefly at thein New York.
+After leaving, he studied briefly at the Art Students League in New York.
 He then went to England where he enrolled in the Heatherly's School of Art in London.
 It was there that he met his future wife, Elizabeth V. Parsons, a former ballet dancer who was working as an artist's model at the school.
 She returned with Kline to New York in 1938 but would later suffer a mental breakdown and spend time in mental institutions.

 Critics have long debated whether Kline's black and white paintings were inspired by Japanese calligraphy.
 The suggestion first surfaced in reviews of his breakthrough show of 1950.
 However, the artist denied it, claiming that his inspirations came from unconscious sources.
 When asked to explain the meaning of his work, he refused, saying that he wanted the viewers to feel the effects of the composition unhindered by suggestion.
 Instead, he emphasized the non-symbolic character of the work, and what he called "painting experience."
-He was supported in this by critics such as , who focused on the importance of abstract form in art, and sidelined discussions of sources or content.
-Kline also put a distance between himself and contemporaries such as and , whose art expressed an urge to transcendence.
+He was supported in this by critics such as Clement Greenberg, who focused on the importance of abstract form in art, and sidelined discussions of sources or content.
+Kline also put a distance between himself and contemporaries such as Mark Rothko and Barnett Newman, whose art expressed an urge to transcendence.
 And, although his gestural approach might seem to place him close to de Kooning, Kline was less interested in wild expression than in the isolated gesture itself.

 Late Period and Death